rackerlabs/technical-blog/content/blog/2021/2021-02-10-install-peoplesoft-by-using-dpk/index.md

 Before the release of PeopleTools 8.56 (in the year 2017), you had to download all PeopleSoft&reg; components (web server, application server, Java, and creation of domains) and install them individually on the server.
-However, with automation and innovation picking up pace, Oracle&reg; has started delivering a deployment package (DPK) that you can use to install everything at once.
+However, with automation and innovation picking up pace, Oracle&reg; now provides a deployment package (DPK) that you can use to install everything at once.

 <!--more-->